-For nature and landscape lovers, Portugal will amaze the most difficult to impress visitor.
-From volcanic islands, green national parks, waterfalls, caves, stunning long white beaches, valleys, mountains, vast golden fields of wheat, Portugal has it all.
+For nature and landscape lovers, Portugal will amaze the most difficult to impress visitors.
+From volcanic islands, green national parks, waterfalls, caves, stunning long white beaches, valleys, mountains, and vast golden fields of wheat, Portugal has it all.

-Whether you just like to take pictures, hiking through nature, or just contemplate post-card like landscapes, you'll love the spectacle Portugal has waiting for you.
+Whether you just like to take pictures, hike through nature, or just contemplate post-card-like landscapes, you'll love the spectacle Portugal has waiting for you.

 Portugal has the best beaches in Europe and some of the best ones in the world!
 For many European travelers, Portugal is the number one choice for summer vacations and despite the high number of quality beaches, Algarve beaches lead the preferences.

-If you are planning on visiting Portugal in the summer, make sure to visit as many beaches as you can, you will be amazed and stunned with the beauty and quality they offer.
+If you are planning on visiting Portugal in the summer, make sure to visit as many beaches as you can, you will be amazed and stunned by the beauty and quality they offer.